Newel K. Whitney: 1820–1831: Early business in Kirtland and conversion

-1832–1836: Joseph Smith lives in the White Store
+1832–1833: Joseph Smith lives in the White Store

 Joseph Smith and Whitney were good friends.
-From 1832–1836, Smith and his family lived in the White Store.
+From 1832 to 1833, Smith and his family lived in the White Store.
 The first School of the Prophets was held in an upstairs room there, and Joseph Smith received several revelations there, including the Word of Wisdom.
 During 1832, Smith and Whitney visited Missouri, where Smith received a revelation that Whitney and other church leaders had "equal claim" on his properties for taking care of the poor, which would be the United Firm.
 In 1833, Joseph Smith washed the feet of those in the School of the Prophets, a precursor to the washing and anointings.